Skip to main content

 Loan Funds represent monies that are lent to students, collected from the students and lent out again.
 The money is a mixture of gifts and federal money that is managed by the Office of Financial Aid.

-Plant Funds are used to account for the university's capitalized assets.
-The funds are generally managed centrally.
+Plant Funds are used to account for the university’s capitalized assets and related debt.
+With the exception of Capital Reserve Funds (FD811), these funds are generally managed centrally and include the following: